-Pitcher sage is the most striking blue flower in the garden in early fall.
-This drought-tolerant perennial blooms the first year from seed, so it can be grown as an annual where it's not hardy.
-The azure-blue flowers attract butterflies and hummingbirds.
+Salvia azurea is a native prairie wildflower.
+It is the most striking blue flower in the garden in early fall.
+It blooms the first year from seed, so it can be grown as an annual where it's not hardy.
+The azure-blue flowers attract hummingbirds and butterflies.

-Sow indoors 10 weeks before the last frost date.
+Start salvia seeds indoors in late winter.
 Barely cover the seeds, then refrigerate for 3 weeks.
 Full sun.
 Well-drained soil.